 - Basilico for Italian

 - Jango for typical food in the old town or Atalaia for Pizza (In Rua Santa Maria there are many options, with a lot of variety and prices for every pocket)

-- In Rua da Carreira you can enjoy many lunch deals na old classic is Londres, wich is popular as a lunch break, affordable generous portions.
+- In Rua da Carreira you can enjoy many lunches deals an old classic is Londres which is popular as a lunch break, affordable generous portions.

 - In Estrada Monumental try Atlantic beautiful terrace by the sea and lovely food.

 - Outside Funchal is Casa Santo Antonio my favourite place for a typical espetada.